TOUR Info Index HOME ©2001UnimaxNYC

 Contaminated liquids can only be transported in leak-proof tightly-closed containers.

-All tools are now sterile, contamination has been eliminated.
+All tools are now sterile after initial sterilization, potential contamination has been eliminated.

 It is possible to sterilize without the tools being completely 100% clean.

-Tools may now be brushed clean without fear of contaminated or spatter.
+Tools may now be brushed clean without fear of contamination or spatter.

 Dry, package and sterilize in sealed autoclave bags as normal.